gsilano/EuropeCV/README.md

 2. Each change must be reported in the ```CHANGELOG``` file.
 Please, do not forget to be clear and specify who made this contribution.

-3. In the head of each file, is the date on which the last changes were made.
+3. In the head of each file, there is the date on which the last changes were made.
 Please, do not forget to update this information.
-The same procedure must be followed in the tex file ```europecv.tex```.
+The same procedure must be followed in the tex file ```europecv.tex``` (at the beginning of the file a date says when the file has been changed).

+In any case, please take a look to the [Contributing.md](https://github.com/gsilano/EuropeCV/blob/master/CONTRIBUTING.md) file.